Get

 My dog prefers to meet dogs rather than people and will, for the most part, ignore humans.
 Occasionally, she wants to say hello, though, and she might try and jump up to give a proper greeting.
 While she’s on a leash, I can prevent her from jumping up and keep her out of the way of people who don’t want to meet her.

-Even if your dog is like Tula and not usually interested in meeting people, it only takes a young child with candy in their hand, and you have a problem.
+Even if your dog is like Tula and not usually interested in meeting people, it only takes a young child with candy in their hand to be around, and you have a problem.

-Dogs are allowed off-leash in some areas, but certainly not in most areas.
-Having your dog off leash in an area where it is prohibited may, in the first instance, mean you are told to put the dog on a leash.
-It could lead to fines, and it may mean that you are liable for any damage caused by your dog, and in some cases you may be found guilty of negligence.
+Dogs are allowed off-leash in some areas but certainly not in most areas.
+Having your dog off leash in an area where they are prohibited may mean you are told to put the dog on a leash.
+It could also lead to fines, and it may mean that you are liable for any damage caused by your dog, and in some cases, you may be found guilty of negligence.

 Check your local laws before taking the leash off.